Skip to main content

 • Verify the edge kind name is spelled correctly and matches your JSON file

-• Ensure the node IDs in the start and end references match your node IDs exactly
+• Ensure the id values in the start and end references match your node id values exactly (labeled as Object ID in the Entity panel on the graph, but referenced as id in the payload)

 • Check that both referenced nodes were created successfully